The kinds of video footage you can legally use as evidence in Texas come from:

 Complete a Free Case Evaluation form now

-You can start working toward getting compensation for your injuries in an accident by calling our law firm at (877) 239-4878 right away.
-We offer free consultations about your potential personal injury case, so do not hesitate to contact us today.
+You can start working toward getting compensation for your injuries in an accident by calling our law firm immediately.
+We offer free consultations.
+Call Loncar Lyon Jenkins today for your free consultation.